andrewchastain/andrewchastain.github.io/_posts/2019-9-25-Final-report-for-capstone-project.md

 It was not feasible to develop the lower-order model originally, but it would be interesting to compare the models in this task.

 The brief for this project asked for an application to produce a single word prediction based on an input string.
-Once $p_{KN}$ values were calculated for each root-term pair it was possible to discard all but the highest probability terminal word.
+Once $$p_{KN}$$ values were calculated for each root-term pair it was possible to discard all but the highest probability terminal word.
 This greatly reduced the size of the database needed to encode a reasonable number of known inputs for each n-gram level from a 5-gram (a 6-gram broken into a root and prediction) down to a unigram (split bigrams) model.

-By calculating the $p_{KN}$ and creating a master look-up table ahead of time, the Shiny.io application was able to be very simple - after cleaning the input string it would look up the last five words.
+By calculating the $$p_{KN}$$ and creating a master look-up table ahead of time, the Shiny.io application was able to be very simple - after cleaning the input string it would look up the last five words.
 If it found a prediction, it would return it; otherwise, it would chop off the first word and run it again.
 If it recursed down to the unigram model and didn't find a match, it would return "the," the most common word in the corpus.